Pollinators on a sunflower by Nancy Lee Adamson

 Asheville Butterfly Trail

-After a year of planning, we are pleased to welcome visitors to the first three butterfly stations: Eastern Tiger Swallowtail at the Asheville Visitor Center, Gulf Fritillary at Reems Creek Nursery, and Common Buckeye at UNCA’s greenway.
+After a year of planning, we are pleased to welcome visitors to the first four butterfly stations: Eastern Tiger Swallowtail at the Asheville Visitor Center, Gulf Fritillary at Reems Creek Nursery, Common Buckeye at UNCA’s greenway, and Summer Azure at the Blue Ridge Audubon Sanctuary at Beaver Lake.
 Interpretive signs and our website provide some natural history and more: the butterfly’s life cycle, male/female forms, fun facts, caterpillar superpowers, larval host plants, and how you can help.

 The Asheville Butterfly Trail is made possible by the help of generous photographers, researchers and donors.